bardsley/merseysidelatinfestival/README.md

 - [ ] update action for other lambda functions
 - [ ] checkout_complete timeout problem
 - [ ] generate price file dynamically and commit to git
+- [ ] Consolidate all the lambda roles and policies
+- [ ] Logout causes errors
+- [ ] Return on unfiltered shouldn't auto sets
+- [ ] Cutoff meal preferences
+- [ ] Swap meal preferences admin only
+- [ ] Seating plan
+- [ ] Store phone numbers
+- [ ] Import from google into dynamodb
+- [ ] create a live DB and a dev DB

 Karen
 -----